 Don’t Discard That Receipt: The Use of Ephemera in Genealogical Research, by Andi Cumbo-Floyd: “When I first began researching the people who were enslaved at the Bremo Plantations in Fluvanna County, I found myself buried in tiny slips of paper.
 Those little pieces of ephemera—a receipt from that trip to buy seed from that man in Tidewater, that ledger page from the store in Scottsville, the random notes about the cost of burlap—were everywhere in the 195 boxes of the Cocke Family Papers at the Small Special Collections Library.

 My first instinct was to dismiss these pieces in the interest of efficiency and because, honestly, I didn’t care one hoot how much burlap cost.
 But when I began looking more closely, I started to find names of enslaved people on some of these pages.
 I learned that Phil and Billy were the postilions who traveled with their master most everywhere.
 I saw on a list of charges from the doctor that Champion was treated for “rheumatism” on more than one occasion.
 I see that Letty was put under the charge of the master’s gardener…”

 To see the rest of this article, CVGA members should go to “Members Only” on the menu bar above, and choose “Central Virginia Heritage — Current Issue.”
 (Note: You have to be logged in to this website in order to see “Members Only.”)

 If you have trouble logging in to the site to download your copy, please contact me at the webmaster link at the bottom of this page.

-Contents of the Summer 2020 issue:
+Contents of the Winter 2020 issue:

-If you have any articles you’d like to share with CVGA members, please send an email to the editor, eleanordew at gmail dot com. — The Editor.
+If you have any articles you’d like to share with CVGA members, please send an email to the editor, eleanordew at gmail dot com — The Editor.